avid-technology/ui-toolkit-clip-info-example/README.md

 ### Running the example
 To run example you will need Avid MediaCentral | Cloud UX server.
-Properties can we changed in [src/project.config.json](src/project.config.json "project.config.json").
+Properties can be changed in [src/project.config.json](src/project.config.json "project.config.json").
 After you change hostIp in `project.config.json` you can run application.

 **from cli type:**